x1m/chart_aggr_plugin/README.md

-# Multiple charts on single page
+# Multiple charts on single page.
+Chrome Extension.

 ## Installation
 1. Clone this project.
-2. Goto `chrome://extensions/` in new tab in chrome.
+2. Open new tab, goto `chrome://extensions/`.
 3. Select `Developer mode` checkbox.
 4. Press `Load unpacked extension...` button.
 5. Select project you just cloned.

 ## Usage
 Click on blue icon in upper right corner.
-This will open new page with charts.
+This will open a new page with charts.

 ## Customization
 To add/remove/etc charts edit `MARKETS` array in `symbols.js` file.